Dominican Republic - North America

 Where to stay

-The Zona Colonial or another central, well-managed base usually works best because evening walks, history, and restaurant routes stay more coherent than from distant resort-style options.
+The Zona Colonial or another central, well-managed base usually works better because evening walks, history, and restaurant routes stay more coherent than from distant resort-style options.

 Payments: Cards are widely accepted in Santo Domingo, but carry some small cash for markets, kiosks, or taxis.